open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Extracts the value from an incoming request.
 For example, from the headers of an HTTP request.

-If a cross-cutting concern value could not be parsed, the implementation MUST set a null value or an empty value, and MUST NOT throw any exception.
+If a cross-cutting concern value could not be parsed, the implementation MUST set a value it deems appropiate, and it MUST NOT throw any exception.

 Required arguments: